ncbdrck/reactorx200_ros_reacher/README.md

 chmod +x xsarm_amd64_install.sh
 ./xsarm_amd64_install.sh -d noetic
 ```
-**Note**: Unfortunately, this will create a new catkin workspace in your home directory.
+**Note**: Unfortunately, this will install ROS Noetic if not already installed and create a new catkin workspace in your home directory.
+So source your workspace accordingly.

 ### 4. Rx200 Robot description package